A complete surfer uses all trumps to perform better, from good to great. Backside surfing is always relevant, even if you don't enjoy it.

 By repeating this process several times, you'll teach your brain how to manage balance, weight and joint movement while having a wave breaking against your back.

-Finally, keep a relatively low stance as you take-off and pop-up on your board, and lead the turns with your front arm.
+Finally, keep a relatively low stance as you take off and pop up on your board, and lead the turns with your front arm.
 The tenth wave will seem easier.
 You'll notice several improvements in balance, feet/hip response and drive.
-Go for it and never avoid backside surfing.
+Don't avoid backside surfing.
+Just go for it!

 Take a look at the best advanced surfing tips and techniques.